 - 3. None of the investments are irredeemable and where applicable redemption dates are shown in the accounts.
-All investment funds are normally valued on a mid-market basis. - 4.
-Following the disinvestment policy of the Official Custodian for Charities, investments are held directly to the order of the Homes. - 5.
+All investment funds are normally valued on a midmarket basis. - 4.
+Investments are held by the nominee company of Rathbone Investment Management Ltd for the benefit of the Homes. - 5.
 The Homes have no employees. - 6.
-During the period reimbursed expenses and costs incurred by the trustees, the officers of the charity and the independent examiner did not exceed £1,200. - 7.
-Provisions for the Extraordinary Repair Fund and the Cyclical Maintenance Fund are in accordance with the recommended scale laid down by the Charity Commissioners. - 8.
+During the period reimbursed expenses incurred by the trustees, the officers of the charity and the independent examiner did not exceed £200.
+This figure does not include direct costs attributable to the Homes but disbursed by the trustees or officers personally in the first instance. - 7.
+Provisions for the Extraordinary Repair Fund and the Cyclical Maintenance Fund are in accordance with the recommended scale laid down by the Charity Commissioners and the Almshouse Association. - 8.
 There are no loans outstanding. - 9.
 Fixed assets comprise endowed investment funds which arise from generous bequests received in the past as follows;

-Augusta Nona Hunt Bequest Robert and Marie Lindley Fund Parker Smith Fund Mary Stubbings Gift Brazier Gift Robert Goodwin Steer Memorial Fund Miss Lindley Bequest

-- 10. Current assets comprise general unrestricted funds of the Homes together with the Extraordinary Repair Fund ("ERF") and the Cyclical Maintenance Fund ("CMF").
+Augusta Nona Hunt Bequest Robert and Marie Lindley Fund Parker Smith Fund Mary Stubbings Gift Brazier Gift Robert Goodwin Steer Memorial Fund Miss Lindley Bequest 10.
+Current assets comprise general unrestricted funds of the Homes together with the Extraordinary Repair Fund ("ERF") and the Cyclical Maintenance Fund ("CMF").
 The Extraordinary Repair Fund is used for exceptional repairs and refurbishments and building works.
-The Cyclical Maintenance Fund is reserved where possible for repairs and renovations of a recurring and cyclical nature. - 11.
-The cost of the installation of the new water system has been funded as follows;
+The Cyclical Maintenance Fund is reserved where possible for repairs and renovations of a recurring and cyclical nature.